Stígðu inn í heim af óteljandi sögum

 Putin’s rule, whether as president or prime minister, has been marked by a steady increase in domestic repression and international assertiveness.
 Despite this, there have been signs of liberal growth and Putin – and Russia – now faces a far from certain future.

-In Kremlin Winter, Robert Service, acclaimed biographer of Lenin, Stalin and Trotsky and one of our finest historians of modern Russia, brings his deep understanding of that country to bear on the man who leads it.
-He reveals a premier who cannot take his supremacy for granted, yet is determined to impose his will not only on his closest associates but on society at large.
-It is a riveting insight into power politics as Russia faces a blizzard of difficulties both at home and abroad.
+Robert Service reveals a premier who cannot take his supremacy for granted, yet is determined to impose his will not only on his closest associates but on society at large.
+Authoritative, engaging and meticulously researched, Kremlin Winter is a riveting insight into power politics at a time when Russia faces a blizzard of difficulties both at home and abroad.

 © 2019 Picador (Hljóðbók): 9781509883042